“Isn’t that what Raine does for you, Heather?” that little girl’s voice crackled behind my head, dripping darkness and acid. “Rescues you?”

 I’d expected something to emerge from Evelyn.
 Perhaps a spider would climb out of her mouth, or a black cloud of evil-looking mist would issue from her lungs, or a silent film phantom would rise from her body.
 I should have learnt by now, magic did not work like that.
 No fireballs and black cats, no neat answers to one’s expectations.

 A trickle in the air.
 A distortion, like heat haze.
-It reared up like a snake, but I’m not all of us saw it.
+It reared up like a snake, but I’m not sure all of us saw it.
 Felicity did, because she flinched.
 Like water drawn downhill and into a drain, it slid across the room and burrowed into the waiting vessel of clay.

 A tapeworm.
 A real parasite.
 That’s what it reminded me of.